linkedin/pygradle/docs/getting-started.md

 ### Artifactory

-LinkedIn's [public Artifactory instance](https://linkedin.jfrog.io/linkedin/webapp/#/artifacts/browse/tree/General/pypi-external) is an example of an archives hosting server that has examples of both types of
+LinkedIn's [public Artifactory instance](https://linkedin.jfrog.io/linkedin/webapp/#/artifacts/browse/tree/General/pypi-external) is an example of an artifact hosting server that has examples of both types of
 artifacts: those that we've mirrored and enhanced with Ivy metadata, and those that we've published using PyGradle.